charlesll/rampy/docs/preprocessing.rst

 Normalisation
 -------------

-Rampy provides the ``rampy.normalisation()`` function to normalise the Y values of a spectrum to
+Rampy provides the ``rampy.normalisation()`` function to normalise the Y values of a spectrum using

 - the maximum intensity
-- the trapezoidal area under the curve
+- the area under the curve
-- to min-max values of intensities
+- the min-max values of intensities

 .. autofunction:: rampy.normalise